Will Using a Suppressor Affect Accuracy?

 300 Blackout: Often rated for barrels as short as 7 inches due to its subsonic nature.

 Under federal law, it has never been illegal to own a suppressor.
-If you are legally able to own a handgun, and you live in a state that allows Suppressor ownership, then you most likely can own a suppressor.
+If you are legally able to own a handgun, and you live in a state that allows suppressor ownership, you most likely can own one.

-However, you do have to pay for a “tax stamp” when you first buy the suppressor; but there are no ongoing fees or licenses required.
-This tax is like paying sales tax on a purchase, but instead of going to the state government, it goes to the federal government.
+You do have to pay a one-time “tax stamp” when you first buy the suppressor, but no ongoing fees or licenses are required.
+Think of it like paying sales tax to the federal government.

-The answers to this question varies, but at this time suppressors are being approved in just a few days for both trust and individual submissions.
+Approval times vary, but currently suppressors are being approved in just a few days for both trust and individual submissions.

-CA may also allow suppressor ownership for people in possession of a valid FFL.
+CA may allow ownership with a valid FFL.